gritzko/replicated.cc/index.md

         No matter how and when you get your data, you can always reconstruct the correct order and location of data pieces.
-        Above, ops form an orderly chain, so references are skipped, except for the object creation op at line #1 which references its data type `lww`.
+        Above, ops form an orderly chain, so references are skipped, except for the object creation op at line #1 which references its data type `lww` That is last-write-wins, a simple key-value object.
+        There are many other [types](/rdts).
 - **Efficiency**.
-RON data is optimized to make metadata overhead bearable.
         An op is a very fine-grained unit of change.
         Thus, RON has to optimize per-op metadata overhead in numerous ways.
         Op ids get skipped if they go incrementally.
         References are skipped if they point to the previous op (an op chain is a convenient default).
-        For example, the op at line #2 mentions neither its own id (the first plus 1) nor its reference (the first op).
+        For example, ops at lines #2-#8 mention neither their own ids (the first plus 1) nor their references (always the preceding op).
         The binary variant of RON employs more sophisticated metadata compression techniques.
-        With no abbreviations, the object would look like a tabular log of ops, two metadata UUIDs per op:
+        Without the abbreviations, the object would look like a tabular log of ops, two metadata UUIDs per op:
 <pre style="font-size: 80%;">
 <span class="line">  1 </span><span class="id">@1fLDV00000+biQFvtGV</span> <span class="ref"> :lww</span> <span class="term">,</span>